October 25, 2014

 After most of the crowd left, about 100 youths moved up to the second floor to have a community dinner.
 Also oversubscribed.
 We had closed the booking at 70 people but somehow managed to squeeze everyone in and feed everyone well.
 Also great mix of people, a visiting chayal, travellers, Jewish student leaders, college students with no connection whatsoever to any Jewish institutions, and a broad spectrum of religious observance and identification.
 We were also joined later by Rabbi Mendy Shemtov of Chabad, who enhanced the evening.

-The young shlichim and shlichot organized an entertaining game for the dinner which complimented the signing and words of Torah.
+The young shlichim and shlichot organized an entertaining game for the dinner which complimented the singing and words of Torah.
 For a percentage of participants who had never experienced a Shabat prayer or dinner, it was an eye-opening event.

 We had also placed a number of individuals, groups and families in the homes of hosts and encouraged others to invite people who wouldn’t have had a Shabat dinner otherwise.
 I estimate that at least 100 people were invited out for Shabat dinners, if not more.